YubicoLabs/passkey-workshop/docs/docs/architecture/architecture-at-a-glance.md

 ### Client application

-The client application is the front end application that your users use to interact with your app.
+The client application is the front end application utilized by your users.
 The primary use in passkey applications will be for users to complete their authentication and registration ceremonies.

 The experience offered by the client will have some variety depending on the user’s use of the operating system and browser, but should ultimately still provide the same degree of security and usability, assuming the ecosystem supports passkeys.